BazzaCuda/Extractor/README.md

 Reads through a list of passwords, determines which password (if any) applies to each archive, and extracts to a subfolder in the same folder as the archive.

 Extractor supports all archive formats supported by 7-Zip (7z.dll).

-It detects the archive format of each file by the file contents, not the file extension.
+_Extractor detects the archive format of each file by the file contents, not the file extension._

 ![image](https://github.com/user-attachments/assets/e2063409-4b09-4f4d-b44d-ee6b19a8be98)